-In defense of Rangers’ GM Jon Daniels, who is GMing for his job
+‘Going for it’ finally catches up with Rangers GM Jon Daniels

 (NOTE: ALL figures but 2010, which came from USA Today, come from Spotrac.com.
 Some payroll rankings go off figures tabulated at varying points in a season, usually opening day.
 This list is total payroll.).

-The Rangers “went for it”, and under JD what they did was to remain pretty good thanks to a pretty good lineup that often benefited from playing in what had been the weakest division in baseball.
+The Rangers “went for it,” and under JD they remained pretty good thanks to a pretty good lineup that often benefited from playing in what had been the weakest division in baseball.

-All of this “going for it” was eventually going to catchup with the Rangers, and when JD dealt Yu for three prospects it was essentially an admission that the post-2011 World Series plan missed.
+All of this “going for it” was eventually going to catch up with the Rangers, and when JD dealt Yu for three prospects it was essentially an admission that the post-2011 World Series plan missed.

-This current team isn’t close, and JD knows it.
+This team isn’t close, and JD knows it.
 That’s on him.
 He knows that, too.

 The results say that without Nolan Ryan the Rangers have been pretty good; the club is 300-291 (.507) with JD solely in charge.
 Because he is polite and professional, he has cultivated a good relationship both with the local and national media, which never hurts a man’s image.

-On MLB TV on Monday, there was nationally respected veteran baseball writer Tom Verducci praising JD for recognizing that his team wasn’t good enough and needed to deal players.
+On the MLB Network on Monday, there was nationally respected veteran baseball writer Tom Verducci praising JD for recognizing that his team wasn’t good enough and needed to deal players.
 Don’t think for a moment that opinion was not aided by JD returning phone calls and spending time with a nationally respected baseball voice like Verducci.

 JD knows the game as well as anyone.